linus-berg/APC/example/init-keycloak.md

 The APC.API service requires a keycloak.json be mounted in the container.

-The client of the Keycloak only needs to provide a roll of Administrator.
+The client of the Keycloak only needs to provide a role of Administrator.